From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Makeway

-Abby Albino and Shelby Weaver made a powerhouse move by opening Canada's only women's sneaker boutique and community hub in 2020.
-A beautiful space found in Stackt Market, it signals a growing opportunity to represent women equally in the sneaker industry.
+Abby Albino and Shelby Weaver made a powerhouse move by opening Canada’s only women’s sneaker boutique and community hub in 2020.
+A beautiful space that has since moved from stackt market to its own standalone space on Walnut Avenue, it signals a growing opportunity to represent women equally in the sneaker industry.

-Not only does it carry some of the hottest releases each season, but Makeway highlights incredible local, BIPOC brands as well.
-It will also host community initiatives, workshops and meetings to further foster inclusivity, entrepreneurship and support amongst women.
+Not only does it carry some of the hottest releases each season, but Makeway highlights incredible local BIPOC brands as well.
+It also hosts community initiatives, workshops and meetings to further foster inclusivity, entrepreneurship and support amongst women.

 Omi Woods